 - Rattle online

 Micropoetry from Tom Montag.

 Any month can be NaPoWriMo for the volunteer poets, who write 30 poems in 30 days.

 - Verse Daily

-Like Poetry Daily, but much more open to reprinting poems from web journals.
+Like Poetry Daily, but much more open to reprinting poems from small presses and online magazines.

 A few favorite online magazines

 A journal dedicated to literary translation.

 - Atticus Review